stackpress/.github/profile/README.md

 first, and destroyed a generation from learning MVC and good design patterns decide to force their community to write components on the server and claim it's stable, but you still can't do a simple server redirect to a dynamic URL after a form submission.
+With this new direction of putting components on the server, a framework built on top of this library decides to add another highly opinionated routing system into the core instead of just creating another framework to save marketing costs, and now causes a simple `hello world` to require 200 MB of packages minimum and takes no responsibility on the surcharges that get billed when a serverless function exceeds the free tier.
 It all went downhill when Oracle changed the MySQL license.

 > There is absolutely nothing wrong.